Edit signatures to add or modify rules

 In the Comment text box, type a comment.
 (Optional)

-Click More…, and modify the advanced options.
+Click More to modify the advanced options.

 - To strip HTML comments before applying this signature rule, in the Strip Comments drop-down list choose All or Exclude Script Tag.